THE HAWKS TORCIDA FORMATION

 His tenure was short-lived and equally crazy.
 After firing half of the squad within 5 minutes of meeting them he attempted to assemble a youthful side.
 However, 15 games in and with Lille plummeting down the Ligue 1 table Bielsa was fired after being suspended for misconduct due to an unauthorised trip to Argentina to see a dying friend.

 In 2018 he returned to Management for his first stint in England at Championship team Leeds United.
-Seen as a sleeping giant, Bielsa began assembling a young dynamic team that is off to a flying start.
+Seen as a sleeping giant, Bielsa began assembling a young dynamic team that have secured promotion to the English Premier League playing exhilarating football.
 Before arriving Bielsa was virtually unknown in England outside of the coaching fraternity but has made a big impact.
 His methods included players litter picking, 12 hour days of training , siestas & an obsessive use of videos.

 His strengths are working with young players, developing them and taking underachieving teams and improving them.
 The trophy cabinet may not have much silverware in it but his influence in undoubted.
 His success needs measuring in a different way based on the impact and influence he has had on players.